 To run a single grid initialization, you must set at least the following parameters: Rank, GridDims, ParticleDims, as well as the appropriate Cosmology and Power Spectrum parameters.
 A sample parameter file is available, which sets up a small, single grid cosmology simulation (that is, single grid for the initial conditions, once Enzo is used, additional grids will be created).
+It is available here: gas_plus_dm.inits and the corresponding enzo parameter file that can be used to run a simulation with those initial conditions is here:

-After creating or modifying a parameter file, and compiling inits, run the code with:
+After creating or modifying a parameter file, and compiling inits, run the code with: gas_plus_dm_amr_adia.enzo

+'''

 inits [-d] parameter_file

+'''